Bonnie J Roe

 Bonnie J Roe presented at The Reg A Conference by DealFlow Events on "Will Regulation A find its niche?"

-C&G partner Bonnie J Roe will participate in an ABA Business Law Section webinar titled, "Current Issues in Securities Law for the Non-Securities Lawyer."
-This program will provide the basics of what a non-securities lawyer needs to know about securities law.
-It will demystify the laws and give enough walking-around knowledge so lawyers can determine whether a securities specialist is needed and to what extent.
+C&G partner Bonnie J. Roe participated in an ABA Business Law Section webinar titled "Current Issues in Securities Law for the Non-Securities Lawyer."
+This program provided the basics of what a non-securities lawyer needs to know about securities law.
+It aimed to demystify the laws and give enough walking-around knowledge so lawyers can determine whether a securities specialist is needed and to what extent.

 This course will examine the legal and practical foundations of good corporate governance for privately held companies, particularly younger growth companies, or start-ups, and companies backed by venture capital or private equity investors.